Ecclesiastical Prepaid Plans Review 2021.

 The first thing that struck us when reading their terms and conditions seems to us to be a breach of consumer protection.
 With most companies, the funds are held by an independent body – usually a trust or an insurance company, at arm’s length.
 That means that consumers are protected if the funeral plan company goes out of business.
 Weirdly, Ecclesiastical entrust the investment to an insurance company, but THEY retain ownership of the policy which would indicate that their creditors rights – in the case of their bankruptcy – would go ahead of yours as your investment belongs to Ecclesiastical, not you or an independent body.
 See clause 6.1 in their terms and conditions.
 I am sure this is not their intention, as they are not a fly by night business, but it certainly concerns us.

-Where we are based, the nearest supported funeral director on their map at the time of this review was 45 minutes away.
+Where we are based, the nearest supported undertaker on their map at the time of this review was 45 minutes away.

 Issue 3) Ecclesiastical Funeral Plans Offer NO Transferability